turbo-byte/-solo-koala-021-/docs/cors.md

 Access-Control-Expose-Headers: Content-Length
 ```

-Or you should provide accurate f
+Or you should provide accurate filesize in **MediaDataSource** object.

+## CORS with 301/302 redirect
+If your video server response with a 3xx redirection, the redirection's response headers **must** con